p-lipko/f5-automation-workshop/failover-via-api/payg/3-nic-basic-deployment/docs/module5/task5_1.md

 * Remove the ',' after the poolmember ip address entry
 ```

-Save all changes to the AS3 declaration using Ctrl+s and give it the name **http_application.json**.
+Save all changes to the AS3 declaration using Ctrl+s and give it the name **https_web_application.json**.
 It doesn't matter where the file gets saved, this is a don't care.

 ![](../png/module5/task5_1_p9.png)

 (Omitted output)

-**Step 7:** Declare the AS3 template by right-clicking and selecting **POST as AS3 Declaration** abd watch the response.
+**Step 7:** Declare the AS3 template by right-clicking and selecting **POST as AS3 Declaration** and watch the response.

 ![](../png/module5/task5_1_p10.png)